Unidentified Flying Oddball

 Unidentified Flying Oddball is a 1979 science fiction comedy film.
-It is based on Mark Twain's 1889 novel A Connecticut Yankee in King Arthur's Court, directed by Russ Mayberry and produced by Walt Disney Productions.
+It was written by Don Tait (based loosely on Mark Twain's 1889 novel A Connecticut Yankee in King Arthur's Court) directed by Russ Mayberry, and produced by Walt Disney Productions.
 Released in the United Kingdom as The Spaceman and King Arthur, then subsequently re-released in the United States as A Spaceman in King Arthur's Court, the film stars Dennis Dugan as NASA employee Tom Trimble who unintentionally travels back in time with his look-alike android Hermes.

-Premise
+Plot

 After Trimble's NASA spacecraft travels faster than the speed of light, it takes him and his android back to King Arthur's Camelot in the year 508 AD.
 They then use their 20th-century technology to help defeat a plot by the evil Sir Mordred and Merlin to oust King Arthur from his throne.